asadtareq/root_solver/README.md

 root_solver_plot.png

 ## How to Run
-1. Install required libraries
+1. Install required libraries(bash)
+   - pip install numpy
+   - pip install sympy
+   - pip install matplotlib
-2. Run the program
+3. Run the program
+   - python root_solver.py

+## Motivation
+This project was developed as part of my research preparation in numerical analysis and computational mathematics.
+The goal is to provide a robust tool for solving nonlinear equations while evaluating the efficiency, accuracy, and convergence rates of classic numerical techniques—specifically the Newton-Raphson, Bisection, and Secant methods.

 ## Author
 Md Asaduzzaman